orlcar/python-api-weather/README.md

-In this project, Python was used to access the OpenWeatherMap API to obtain weather data for a large number of cities.
+In this project, Python was used to access the OpenWeatherMap API to obtain and visualize weather data for over 500 cities across the world of varying distance from the equator.
+Scatterplots were generated from the weather data to showcase the following relationships:

+* Temperature (F) vs. Latitude
+* Humidity (%) vs. Latitude
+* Cloudiness (%) vs. Latitude
+* Wind Speed (mph) vs. Latitude

 ## Python Code